-With the aim of reconstructing a single high resolution dataset of a whole specimen, Multi-step Scan was performed on Harmothoe sp.
-(Figs. 4,5,7,8), and X. japonica (Fig. 9A).
-This method reconstructs a single dataset from multiple scans performed on different (but overlapping) parts of the specimen and is useful for elongated samples.
-The seams between each scan were inconspicuous in the reconstructed images (Figs. 7,8,9A).
-Researchers have used helical CT systems, in which the X-ray source and the detector moves around the sample in a spiral, to reconstruct images of large and long samples.
-However, helical CT systems are generally highly expensive.
-The Multi-step Scan method described in this study enables less expensive cone beam microCT systems with only small detectors to scan larger areas in the z-axis direction.
-By scanning a larger area at high resolution, the risk for overlooking small structures becomes less when compared with Normal Scan.
-Another merit for this method is that it becomes easier to grasp the relative positions of structures situated far apart, such as the anterior and posterior tips of an elongated annelid.
+Scanning only the region of interest, in contrast to a wider area, greatly increased the clarity and resolution of the image (compare Fig. 6F and 6G).
+However, a single high-resolution dataset of a whole specimen was reconstructed for Harmothoe sp.
+(Fig. 6C) and X. japonica (Fig. 6F) from multiple scans performed on different (but overlapping) parts of the specimen.
+The seams between each scan were inconspicuous in the reconstructed images.
+Our study shows that single high-resolution images can be obtained with cone-beam microCT systems.
+By scanning a larger area at high resolution, there is a smaller risk of overlooking small structures.
+Another advantage is that it is easier to locate the relative positions of structures that are situated far apart, such as the anterior and posterior tips of an elongated annelid.

-Tissue contraction after fixation and staining was observed in this study.
-In the A. equina specimen, the diameter of its proximal end changed from 1.9 cm to 1.7cm at staining (Fig. 10A,B).
-Similarly, the body length of X. japonica shortened from 0.8cm to 0.7cm (Fig. 10D,E).
-Concerning Harmothoe sp., although bending of the body occurred after staining, no shortening of its body length was observed.

-Further contraction was seen in the A. equina specimen after storage, with the diameter of its proximal end decreasing another 2 mm (Fig. 10A-C).
-Comparisons of microCT images revealed that internal tissues have also contracted notably.
-For Harmothoe sp., no apparent contraction was seen externally even after storage.
-However, microCT imaging revealed that muscles in the proboscis have apparently contracted, with the space between the muscles and the epidermis widening (Fig. 10F,G).
-Moreover, intense signals, apparently visible before storage at the dorsal epidermis, have disappeared after storage (Fig. 10F,G: white arrow heads).

-DNA extraction and PCR failed to yield positive results, with no amplified fragments being observed in all samples.
-However, these samples were not handled with DNA extraction in mind (e.g. storage at room temperature for prolonged periods and fixation in formalin).
-There have been reports of successful DNA extraction from microCT scanned samples (summarized in Faulwetter et al., 201314), and the microCT scanning time in the present study was relatively short.
-Therefore, the negative data is most likely to be the result of sample handling, rather than the effects of microCT scanning on sample DNA.

 FIGURE AND TABLE LEGENDS

 Figure 1: Marine invertebrate animals observed in this study.
-(A-C) Actina equina (Anthozoa, Cnidaria).
-(A) Distal end of a live animal relaxed in 10% MgCl2 sea water.
+(A-C) Actinia equina (Anthozoa, Cnidaria).
+(A) Distal end of a live animal relaxed in 10% MgCl2 seawater.
 Distal (B) and proximal (C) ends after fixation in 70% ethanol.
-(D) Live and anesthetized Harmothoe sp.
+(D) Live anesthetized Harmothoe sp.
 (Polychaeta, Annelida), dorsal view with anterior to the left.
-Most of the elytron were missing already this stage, with only four remaining near the posterior end.
+Most of the elytra were already missing at this stage, with only four remaining near the posterior end.
 (E) Xenoturbella japonica (Xenoturbellida, Xenacoelomorpha) fixed in 70% ethanol.
-Right view, with anterior to the bottom.
-The epidermis starting to come off.
+Right view, with anterior to the top.
+Because of circumstances at collection, its epidermis is starting to come off.
+Scale bars: 3 mm.